Football Kickoff Out Of Bounds Penalty

-The kickoff out of bounds is usually pretty straightforward for a referee to call but on special occasions a player knowing the rulebook helps them.
-In a 2016 game, Ty Montgomery established himself out of bounds while a kickoff was still in play.
-He then laid down with his feet out of bounds and body in bounds and recovered the ball on his own 3-yard line.
+The kickoff out of bounds is usually pretty straightforward for a referee to call, but a player can use this rule to benefit them in special situations.
+In a 2016 game, receiver Ty Montgomery established himself out of bounds while a kickoff was still in play.
+He then laid down with his feet out of bounds and upper body in bounds and recovered the ball on his own 3-yard line.
 This was ruled a kickoff out of bounds penalty, which resulted in the ball being placed at the 35-yard line instead of the 3-yard line.